aiden200/CS257/webapp/readme.txt

             Number of increased hospitalized people
         -get the table that shows the latest information about covid and vaccination.

+Please don't forgot to change the config.py when loading our data.
 Thank you for reading this:) have a great day